This Is England: Production

 Much of the film was shot in residential areas of Nottingham, including St Ann's, Lenton, and The Meadows, with one section featuring abandoned houses at RAF Newton, a former airbase close to Bingham, Nottinghamshire.
 The opening fight was filmed at Wilsthorpe Business and Enterprise College, a secondary school in Long Eaton, Derbyshire, close to the Nottinghamshire/Derbyshire boundary.
 Additional scenes such as 'the docks' were filmed in Turgoose's home town of Grimsby.
 Turgoose was 13 at the time of filming.
 He had never acted before, was banned from his school play for bad behaviour, and demanded £5 to turn up for the film's auditions.
 The film was dedicated to Turgoose's mother, Sharon, who died of cancer on 29 December 2005; while she never saw the film, she saw a short preview.
 The cast attended her funeral.

 Setting

 The film is set in an unidentified town in the Midlands.
 Although much of the film was shot on location in Nottingham, a number of scenes portray the town's docks, which precludes this inland city being the setting for the action.
 Similarly, the dialects of the main characters are drawn from a wide geographical area.

+Release

+In the United Kingdom, the film received a strict 18 certificate from the British Board of Film Classification (BBFC) for its depiction of realistic violence and racist language.
+In a piece for The Guardian, Meadows condemned the rating, writing that it "means that the film is now unavailable to the audience it will benefit the most", adding: "yes, the film is affecting but I think it's something that someone of 15 can cope with.
+It's not like it's a film about the 80s that has no value; it's incredibly relevant politically."
+The BBFC's rating was overturned in some regions; for instance, Bristol City Council described the BBFC's verdict as "idiotic" and instead gave it a 15 rating.
+This was a rare example of a local council overruling a film's classification, and inspired other English councils, including Grimsby (Turgoose's home town), to follow their example.